GURNIE E BYRD

-My grandfather Gurnie Eugene Byrd was a U.S. Medic with the 115th Medical Research Centre stationed Nr Tavistock, England during WWII, This photo of my grandfather holding my mother as a baby in 1945, is the only photograph mum had of her father before he returned to the states and never met her father again, before he passed away on 25th July 1977
+My grandfather Gurnie Eugene Byrd was with the 115th Medical Unit stationed on Dartmoor, England during WWII, This photo of my grandfather holding my mother as a baby in 1945, is the only photograph mum had of her father before he returned to the states and never met her father again, before he passed away on 25th July 1977

-Gurnie E Byrd World War II, War Record, is listed on this official website as one of the 392 enlisted men from 115th.
+Gurnie E Byrd World War II, War Record, is listed on this official website as one of the 392 enlisted men from the 115th Medical Unit.

 Once recruitment process was complete, My grandfather Gurnie nicknamed Bill by family and friends, was then introduced into a rigorous training program to shape the 115th into a combat-ready field medical outfit.
 Classes in nearly every phase of the field were thrown at the recruits.
 115th field medics earned the nickname by the U.S. Army as, "Warrior Medics"

 Preparations were immediately made for the unit’s movement to Camp Shanks, New York (the largest Embarkation Camp in the US), where it would board troop transport for the United Kingdom.
 115th was up to its full authorised strength of 120 Officers and Nurses, and 392 Enlisted Men.
 115th boarded the USS Santa Elena (a requisitioned and converted passenger cruise ship–ed).
 The ship finally left the New York Port of Embarkation on 15th July 1943.
 The ship joined a destroyer-guarded convoy which zig-zagged across the Atlantic, a terrifying voyage lasting 11 days for the young men and women of the 115th Medical Unit under constant threat of a torpedo attack by Nazi U-Boats.

 USS Santa Elena